 | Flutter | ₹700 to ₹3,000 | $9 to $36 | Fast-growing, strong for custom UI |

 If you’re building for one platform first, Android development usually gives you the widest reach in the Indian market and the deepest hiring pool.
 If you want both Android and iOS from a single codebase, cross-platform development with React Native or Flutter cuts your developer count and your bill by 30 to 40%.
+Our comparison of which platform to launch first covers when Android-first is wrong, which is mainly when your users or your revenue are American, and choosing a mobile platform covers the wider decision.

 Project-Based vs Dedicated Team vs Hourly